codingMustache/codingMustache/README.md

 ## Joke of the Day

-Someone asked me, what's the ninth letter of the alphabet?
-It was a complete guess, but I was right.
+"What time is it?"
+I don't know... it keeps changing.

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+What does the International System of Quantities refer 1024 bytes as?
- 1. NovodeX
+ 1. Kylobyte
- 2. AMD
+ 2. Kilobyte
- 3. Nvidia
+ 3. Kelobyte
- 4. Ageia
+ 4. Kibibyte

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Kibibyte
 </details>